-Everyone dreams of a cruise in a yacht, but have you ever thought what would happen at sea with more than two hundred people in one ship?
+Everyone dreams of a cruise on a yacht, but have you ever thought about what would happen at sea with more than two hundred people on one ship?
 I fled from the war in Yemen and there was no way but to travel but by sea.
-The airports were closed and borders from neighboring countries were broken.
+The airports were closed and borders with neighboring countries were broken.
 The sea was the only way out.
 It was treacherous, and access was impossible.
 Crossing the Red Sea was the most dangerous experience of my life.

 One week earlier, it was a beautiful Friday morning in Taiz.
 Everyone in the house woke up early to hear the news, because at dawn that day, Saudi Arabia and the Arab alliance had begun bombing our capital, Sana’a.
 Friday is a holy day for Muslims and was considered a weekend.
 In addition, all Muslims go to prayer.
 However, when my brother and I returned home, a military post was targeted.
 We fell down from the rocket’s pressure, and we were still alone.
 Upon reaching home, I sat on the sidewalk, and all the shops were closed in my neighborhood.
 The second missile was aimed at the same place as the first one, and the strength of the explosion broke some windows.
 The city was getting worse every minute.